CodeURJC-FW-2025-26/webapp09/README.md

   - `clothes.html`: This is a client-side template used to render a list of products on the main page.
 For each product, it creates a card showing the product image, name and price.
 Each card links to the product's detail page and includes a button (shopping bag).

-  - `app.js` (src): This file initilizes the Express server and configures the main settings.
+  - `app.js`: This file initilizes the Express server and configures the main settings.

   - `board.js`: It connects to the MongoDB server and create a reference to the clothes collection.